Collotype: Invention

-Collotype originates front the Greek word "kola" for glue.
-Poitevin patented the idea of collotype printing the same year it was invented in 1855.
-The process was shown in 1859 by F. Joubert.
+Collotype originates from the Greek word kolla for (flour paste) glue.
+Poitevin patented collotype printing the same year it was invented in 1855.
+The process was shown in 1859 by Ferdinand Joubert (1810–1884).

 Process

-Poitevin's Collotype
+Poitevin's collotype

-In Poitevin's process, a lithographic stone was coated with a light-sensitive gelatin solution and exposed to a photographic transparency.
-The gelatin would harden in exposed areas, leading to the stone becoming hydrophobic in light areas (and thus, ink-repelling) and hydrophilic under dark areas (ink-attracting).
+In Poitevin's process, a lithographic stone was coated with a light-sensitive gelatin solution and exposed through a photographic negative.
+The gelatin would harden in exposed areas, leading to the stone becoming hydrophobic in light areas (and thus receptive to the greasy ink) and hydrophilic under dark areas (ink-repelling).
 The stone was then printed via the standard lithographic process, producing a monochrome print.

-1860s Developments
+1860s developments

 In 1865, Tessie du Motay and C. R. Marechal applied the gelatin to a copper plate, which was easier to handle than a lithographic stone.
 However, the gelatin did not adhere well and limited print runs to about 100.

 In 1868, Joseph Albert and Jakub Husník applied a gelatin-albumen mixture to glass, which was then coated with light-sensitized gelatin.
 This allowed print runs of up to 1,000.
 This patent was later purchased by Edward Bierstadt, who developed one of the first commercial collotype companies in New York City.